postcss/postcss/docs/api.md

 Plugins can also be added by passing them as arguments when creating a `postcss` instance (see [`postcss(plugins)`]).

-Asynchronous plugin should return `Promise` instance.
+Asynchronous Plugins should return `Promise` instance.

 ### `processor.process(css, opts)`

 Parses source CSS and returns [`LazyResult`] instance.
 Because some plugins can be asynchronous it doesn’t make any transformations.
-Transformations will be apply in `LazyResult`’s methods.
+Transformations will be applied in `LazyResult`’s methods.

 ```js
 processor.process(css, { from: 'a.css', to: 'a.out.css' }).then(function (result) {